 Our Control Mage deck guide features the best deck for Kobolds and Catacombs.
 This Control Mage guide also contains Mulligan advice, strategy tips, card combos and synergies.

 Control Mage is a Hearthstone deck archetype that offers a huge amount of flexibility in play.
 Although you'll often start off matches looking very much like a Tempo Mage, your real purpose is to neutralise the opponent's threats all the way through to the late-game.
 Here you can drop the opponent's health with Alexstrasza, before dishing out some serious burst damage to close the match out altogether.

 In the next of our Frozen Throne deck guides, we've got a snapshot of a solid deck list you can use for this archetype right now, as well as Mulligan advice for preparing to face each and every hero.
 After that we've got a list of all the combos contained in this particular version of the deck.
 This should give you a clearer picture of how you can best survive into the latter stages of any given game.

-Although the deck had an uncertain start, Control Mage has proved to be one of the most powerful new decks in the Un'Goro metagame.
+Although the deck is a little bit of a mid-table affair in the overall roster of competitive decks, it can still be used to climb the ladder.
 We'll continue updating this guide over time to reflect all of the latest developments, but do ask away in the comments if you need any help playing this deck.
 We'll do our best to help you out!

 We've made quite a few changes to our recommended version of Control Mage for the mid-month stage of the ladder.
 Please make sure you're running the latest version of the list, and take a moment to run through the combo section too - lots has changed and you'll want to be well prepared before trying to climb with this one.

 This is the most powerful and cost-effective version of Control Mage that we're aware of at this current stage of the Frozen Throne meta.
 We don't expect any significant changes to this archetype before the next expansion arrives, but will continue keeping an eye on it nevertheless.